pablogalve/EA_Swap/README.md

   <img src="Screenshots/backtest_inverse.PNG" width="1000" title="Backtest">
 </p>

+We see that we would lose in both scenarios as fees, swaps and spreads make it impossible to reverse a strategy without losing a percentage.

 ### Round 4 - Backtest with different parameters
 We make a backtest making simple rules:
 Buy AUDCHF at 16:29 on wednesday and sell it at 17:49 on thursday (always NY time)